-Note: due to the coronavirus epidemic ferries are suspended until further notice
+Note: due to the pandemic ferries are suspended until further notice

 The JR Beetle is a hydrofoil service between Busan, Korea, and Fukuoka, Japan (and also Japan’s Tsushima Island), operated by the JR Kyushu company.
 For foot passengers, this is by far the fastest, most comfortable, and most convenient way to travel between Busan and Fukuoka (for the various car ferry routes between Japan and Korea, see here).

 These boats are fast, and it can be a bit of a roller coaster when the sea’s rough; the cabin crew are pretty strict about making sure you keep your seat belts fastened.
 If you get seasick easily, you might want to take the Camellia Line car ferry instead.

 The cabin crew on the boats (and the checkin staff at the terminals) are a mix of Korean and Japanese, all bilingual or at least competent in the other language, and most also speak some English (ranging from basic to excellent).
 You can buy food & drink on board if need be, though the food is limited to sandwiches & snacks (payable in yen or won), and they play a movie as you cross (sometimes English, but sometimes Japanese with Korean subtitles or vice versa).
 It’s a pleasant journey, and watch out for views of Tsushima to the west as you pass (some boats call in at Tsushima, adding 30 minutes to the journey but giving you a close-up look at the island)